 Despite a decrease in the Philippines’ government and business efficiency rating, there has been an increase in the country’s infrastructure and economic performance.
 An increase in the country’s GDP, higher gross capital, macroeconomic stability, and employment creation made the Philippines a more economically competitive nation.

 And according to experts, the country’s improved ranking can be a sign of more potential investments in the future.
-Moreover, European Chamber of Commerce of the Philippines Charles Wittig stated that these international benchmarks are a snapshot of a country’s economic health, guiding the decisions of international business people.
+Moreover, European Chamber of Commerce of the Philippines Charles Wittig stated that these international benchmarks are a snapshot of a country’s economic health, guiding the decisions of the private sector.

-And according to another expert, the incoming Marcos administration can further improve the country’s competitiveness by addressing corruption, sustaining infrastructure, lowering unemployment, stabilizing inflation, reducing poverty, and making the nation stronger against climate change.
+And according to another expert, the incoming Marcos administration can further improve the country’s competitiveness by addressing corruption, sustaining infrastructure, lowering unemployment, maintaining fiscal health, reducing poverty, and making the nation stronger against climate change.

 What does this Mean for Real Estate?